-Approval is requested to allow an alternate approach to hardwood regeneration assessments to be used for the 2023/2024 operating year.
+As per Bryan Fraser's November 24, 2023 email, Sakaw is approved to use this alternate approach to hardwood regeneration assessments for the 2024/2025 operating year.
 This approach was developed to reduce surveying efforts on low-risk leave for natural (LFN) hardwood stands.
 A sample of hardwood blocks identified as LFN will be surveyed instead of surveying 100% of the blocks.
 The results from the sample are extrapolated to the remaining un-surveyed blocks.
 This will be the fourth operating year using the alternate approach, and a summary of the results will be prepared and presented to the Forest Service.